mattfaraday/sunscraper/README.md

-===
+### Mining script addition

-UPDATE: I have now added a second script called ethersun, this script controls a t-rex ethereum miner on a remote computer The principle is to run the script in a cron, and it will mine ethereum when there is free (excess) power reported.
+I have now added a second script called ethersun, this script controls a t-rex ethereum miner on a remote computer The principle is to run the script in a cron, and it will mine ethereum when there is free (excess) power reported.
 It can be adapted to use on other miners that have an API.

 To use it with t-rex you should start the miner (it can be paused) and set it to listen on either all IPs or a non-loopback IP
 The default is to start the API on 127.0.0.1 which wont work so add the flag --api-bind-http 0.0.0.0:4067

-===

-The original project:
+### The original project:

 This project scrapes data from the live.myimmersun.com website which owners of immersun units